Guides creation and validation of custom dotnet new templates.

 Template Discovery

 Helps find, inspect, and compare .NET project templates.
 Resolves natural-language project descriptions to ranked template matches with pre-filled parameters.
 USE FOR: finding the right dotnet new template for a task, comparing templates side by side, inspecting template parameters and constraints, understanding what a template produces before creating a project, resolving intent like "web API with auth" to concrete template + parameters.
-DO NOT USE FOR: actually creating projects (use template-instantiation), authoring custom templates (use template-authoring), MSBuild or build issues (use dotnet-msbuild plugin), NuGet package management unrelated to template packages.
+DO NOT USE FOR: actually creating projects (use template-instantiation), authoring custom templates (use template-authoring), comparing templates side by side in detail (use template-comparison), MSBuild or build issues (use dotnet-msbuild plugin), NuGet package management unrelated to template packages.

 Workflow